Team846/sbt-frc/README.md

   + The above text editors don't just do syntax highlighting, but also give code completion with ENSIME (http://ensime.github.io/)
 + Extensible!
 There are [lots](https://github.com/sbt) of SBT plugins for all sorts of tasks such as style checking, unit testing, and building websites

+## Example project
+To quickly get set up with sbt-frc, try out the example project at https://github.com/Team846/sbt-frc-example.

 ## Installation
 Create a new SBT project as per http://www.scala-sbt.org/0.13/docs/Directories.html.